cmc-aau/biocloud-docs/docs/software/containers.md

  - Ability to run workflows that require MPI and GPU support

 ### Building container images
-Building your own containers using native `apptainer build` or `docker build` commands are not possible on BioCloud due to the specific user authentication and security configuration used.
-Instead you can build containers using either [cotainr](https://cotainr.readthedocs.io/en/stable/user_guide) or [enroot](https://github.com/nvidia/enroot).
-Other alternative ways for building containers are:
+You can build containers using `apptainer build`, which will produce a `.sif` file with everything included.
+You can also build containers externally by:

- - Using your own system (laptop/workstation) where you have root/elevated privileges to install Singularity or Docker and build containers, then transfer the container image file(s) to the BioCloud or publish it to a public container registry
+ - using your own system (laptop/workstation) where you have root/elevated privileges to install Singularity or Docker and build containers
- - Use a free cloud container build service like [https://cloud.sylabs.io](https://cloud.sylabs.io) or [https://hub.docker.com/](https://hub.docker.com/)
+ - using a free cloud container build service like [https://cloud.sylabs.io](https://cloud.sylabs.io) or [https://hub.docker.com/](https://hub.docker.com/)
- - Publish a `Dockerfile` to a GitHub repository and use GitHub actions to build and publish the container to the GitHub container registry
+ - by publishing a `Dockerfile` to a GitHub repository and use GitHub actions to build and publish the container to the GitHub container registry

+Then transfer the container image file(s) to BioCloud or publish it to a public container registry and pull it using `apptainer pull`.

 #### Bundling conda environments in a container
 cotainr is perhaps the easiest way to [bundle conda environments inside an apptainer container](https://cotainr.readthedocs.io/en/stable/user_guide/conda_env.html) by simply giving a path to an environment yaml file (see the [conda page](conda.md#creating-an-environment)) and choosing a base image from for example [docker hub](https://hub.docker.com/):